sudo-catz/vanity/README.md

 # EVM Smart Contract Vanity Address Generator

 This Rust helper brute-forces CREATE2 salts so you can land contracts (via `Create2Factory` or the universal CREATE2 deployer) at vanity addresses.
-It consumes Hardhat artifacts (or any JSON artifact with `bytecode`), so you can point it at any compiled contract without rewriting init code by hand.
+It consumes Hardhat artifacts (or any JSON artifact with `bytecode`) and can also take a raw bytecode hex blob, so you can point it at any compiled contract without rewriting init code by hand.

 ## Features